alextok/dbsc-discussions/README.md

 ## 6/25/2024

-pre existing patterns for local key helper across platforms.
-Phil to help if google has precedence.
-There should be IPC patterns for calling native apps - mobile is a gap?
+**LocalKey helper specifics:** We need a separate discussion(hopefully 7/2) to discuss the details of local key helper installation, invocation across platforms.
+Windows API will be documented by Sasha. **Olga** is trying to gather if there are pre existing patterns for local key helper across platforms, **Phil** to help if google has precedence.
+We also need to discuss the specifics of the local key helper deployment, whether it is unmanaged or managed.
+There should be IPC patterns for calling native apps - Is mobile is a gap?

+**Explainer and Specification for Consumer vs. Enterprise:** The current plan will be two-fold:

+- **Sameera** to work on adding a public explainer for Enterprise DBSC.
+Note that specifics of LocalKeyHelper must be concluded as a pre-requisite to open this.
+- **Kristian** and **Sameera** to draft the specification in the upcoming weeks.
+We are meeting offline to finalize the header names, API definitions and formats for Binding statement, Proof of binding etc.

+There is a discussion on whether to have a combined or separate specification for consumer and enterprise use cases, with differing opinions on the best approach.
+A combined spec is something we are leaning towards for consistent implementation across the industry and to leverage enterprise for consumers if they opt-in.

+**Binding Statement Format:** Discussed the need to define the format and content of the binding statement for public local key helpers, emphasizing the importance of including a nonce for security reasons.
+The room is divided between being strict w.r.t binding statement format, defining it as a parse-able JSON vs leaving the format open as a “string” and specifying in the explainer/specification the role of nonce when the binding statement is validated.
+The diagrams are updated to add the validation of nonce as a mandatory step, so we can keep the format open ended.

 ## 6/18/2024